hee-bin/git_st/README.md

 # git_st
 this is for git study
+wiht making a simple opic study application